mars0i/pasta/doc/functionalMASON.md

 can be more difficult than what you'd normally write in non-functional style ABMs.

-In `free-agent.popenv`, some of the operations are awkward and a bit complicated because of the need to simultaneously update the snipe field, the mushroom field, and snipe's internal states.
+In `pasta.popenv`, some of the operations are awkward and a bit complicated because of the need to simultaneously update the snipe field, the mushroom field, and snipe's internal states.
 This would be simpler with in-place modifications of data structures.
 For illustrations, look at `move-snipes` or `snipes-eat` and the functions they call.
-(The complications are greater than what I dealt with in popco2, where I simply had to reorganize messages from agents in order to deliver them to other agents.)
+(The complications are greater than what I dealt with in popco2 [which didn't use MASON], where I simply had to reorganize messages from agents in order to deliver them to other agents.)

 ### inspectors